 While many people are seeing their electricity rates rise, another important factor that helps determine the financial return of a solar system is headed in the opposite direction.
 Indeed, one of the main drivers of the solar industry has been the Investment Tax Credit (ITC) offered by the federal government.

-The ITC lets people subtract a percentage of the total solar system cost from their tax bill.
+While the ITC was due to decline and then expire, it was extended by the Inflation Reduction Act (IRA) passed in 2022.
+The IRA also bumps the tax credit up from 26% to 30% for residential solar energy systems with or without battery storage.
+That means that you can subtract a percentage of the total solar system cost from your tax bill.
 For example, let’s say you bought a solar system for your roof that cost $10,000.
-The current ITC is 26%, meaning a homeowner would be able to subtract $2,600 from their next tax bill.
+With an ITC of 30%, a homeowner would be able to subtract $3,000 from their next tax bill.

-In states like California, proposed changes to net metering and how electricity from rooftop solar is valued have sparked both controversy and uncertainty.
-While changes to or even replacement of net metering with a new policy are being debated, those who decide to buy a system in 2022 will likely be able to take advantage of the favorable terms today.
+In states like California, changes to net metering and how electricity from rooftop solar is valued have sparked both controversy and uncertainty.
+While changes to or even replacement of net metering with a new policy are being debated, those who decide to buy a system sooner will likely be able to take advantage of the favorable terms today.

 With record heat around the world and a devastating drought across the western U.S., the time to act is now.
 Purchasing a residential solar system is one way to contribute to that effort while also taking advantage of a uniquely stable and valuable investment.